-First we'll walk you through the basics of getting your PS4 controller working on PC, either with a cable or via Bluetooth.
-And if you want to play games that aren't on steam with your DualShock 4, keep reading for our in-depth guide to getting your PS4 controller working with an open source tool called DS4Windows.
+To start we'll walk you through the basics of getting your PS4 controller working on PC, either with a USB cable or via Bluetooth.
+If you want to play games that aren't on Steam with your DualShock 4, jump ahead for our in-depth guide to getting your PS4 controller working with an open source tool called DS4Windows.

 What you need